Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: Method

+The ABS module not only identifies abnormal branches but also reduces their disruptive influence on normal branch consistency, indirectly enhancing the overall accuracy and robustness of the model.
+Additionally, the anomaly score provides valuable insights for clinicians to identify structural abnormalities and understand airway variations, improving the practical utility of the method.

-For classification tasks, cross-entropy loss with label smoothing is used, excluding abnormal nodes from the loss calculation.
-Binary cross-entropy loss is employed for both soft subtree map $\hat{M}_{t}$ prediction and abnormal score prediction $\hat{Y}_{a}$.
+For classification tasks, cross-entropy loss with label smoothing is used, excluding abnormal nodes.
+Binary cross-entropy loss is employed for soft subtree map $\hat{M}_{t}$ prediction and abnormal score prediction $\hat{Y}_{a}$.
 The total loss function is formulated as:

 where $\gamma_i$, $\alpha_m$, $\beta_1$, $\beta_2$ are empirically tuned parameters.